News

 • Advanced recycling takes on the harder-to-recycle plastics by breaking them down into their molecular building blocks.

 Together, these processes create a system that maximizes the potential of plastic waste, transforming it into new products, materials, or even energy.
+Globally, only about 9–10% of plastic waste is effectively recycled, which is why multiple solutions are needed (OECD).

 Plastic Recycling Processes Explained